dmmeteo/django-styleguide-mcp/README.md

 ## How it works

 1. **Git submodule**: We include the original Django Styleguide as a submodule
-2. **Automatic splitting**: CLI tool splits the large README.md into separate files by sections
+2. **AST-based splitting**: CLI tool uses markdown-it-py to parse and split the large README.md into separate files by sections
-3. **llms.txt generation**: Creates an index file with absolute URLs for each section
+3. **Configurable TOC generation**: Creates an index file (llms.txt by default) with absolute URLs for each section
 4. **Ready for consumption**: MCP servers can easily access the documentation

 ## What you get

-- 📄 **18 separate files** with Django best practices (Models, Services, APIs, etc.)
+- 📄 **20+ separate files** with Django best practices (Models, Services, APIs, etc.)
-- 🔗 **llms.txt index** with direct links to GitHub raw content
+- 🔗 **Configurable TOC file** with direct links to GitHub raw content
+- ⚡ **AST-based parsing** for reliable and fast processing
 - 🔄 **Automatic updates** when the original styleguide changes
 - 🤖 **AI-friendly format** for MCP servers